jstubbins98-netize/Commotransfer/README.md

 main.cpp
   └─ SetupWizard        First-run wizard (QWizard)
   └─ MainWindow         Main application window (QMainWindow)
-        ├─ DropZone     Custom drag-and-drop widget (QLabel subclass) ├─ TransferWorker  Background thread (QThread + QObject) │     └─ OpenCBMWrapper  Calls cbmcopy / cbmctrl via QProcess └─ Activity log   (QTextEdit, read-only)
+        ├─ DropZone     Drag-and-drop widget — accepts .prg/.d64/.g64/.nib
+        ├─ TransferWorker  Background thread (QThread + QObject) │     └─ OpenCBMWrapper  Calls cbmcopy/d64copy/nibwrite/cbmctrl
+        └─ Activity log   (QTextEdit, read-only)
 ```

-**TransferWorker** runs in its own `QThread` so the UI remains responsive during long transfers.
+**TransferWorker** runs in its own `QThread`.
+It branches on the file extension to choose the right tool.
 It communicates back to the main thread exclusively through Qt signals:
 - `logLine(QString)` — a new output line to append to the log
 - `progress(int)` — progress percentage (-1 for indeterminate)
 - `finished(bool, QString)` — operation complete, with success flag and summary

 **OpenCBMWrapper** is a pure static utility class.
-It locates the OpenCBM binaries by searching known Homebrew paths, constructs the correct arguments, and runs `cbmcopy` or `cbmctrl` via `QProcess`.
+It classifies files via `fileTypeOf()`, locates binaries by searching known Homebrew paths, and runs the appropriate tool via `QProcess`.
 The caller supplies the `QProcess` instance so it can be cancelled from outside.

-**DropZone** is a custom `QLabel` subclass that paints its own dashed-border drop target using `QPainter` and accepts `QDropEvent` for `.prg` files.
-Clicking it opens a `QFileDialog`.
+**DropZone** is a custom `QLabel` subclass that paints its own dashed-border drop target using `QPainter` and accepts `.prg`, `.d64`, `.g64`, and `.nib` files.
+When a file is loaded it displays the format type description alongside the filename.
+Clicking it opens a `QFileDialog` filtered to all supported formats.

 ---

-## 12. Troubleshooting
+## 15. Troubleshooting

 **"OpenCBM not installed — run Setup"**